Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/docker_demo.md

     - Start new container with differnt entry point `docker run -ti --entrypoint=sh USER/IMAGENAME` if an entrypoint is specified in the previews image or `docker run -ti USER/IMAGENAME /bin/sh`
     - For details on the difference between entry points (`ENTRYPOINT`) and the default for executing a container (`CMD`) check the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/)

-## Demo: Building own example
+## Demo: Building own Example

-- `cd dockerfile-example`
-- Contains Dockerfile
+- Folder containing Dockerfile

     ```Dockerfile
     FROM ubuntu:18.04